1. Control laws for autonomous cars in uncertain road conditions

 3. Lightweight portable robots for assembly tasks

-We are working on developing lightweight robotic arms that a user can wear and that can act as a co-worker in many situations.
-This project is conducted in collaboration with Exonetik, a Sherbrooke-based start-up.
+We are working, in collaboration with Exonetik, on developing lightweight robotic arms that a user can wear and that can act as a co-worker in many situations.

 The main technological development focus on 1) lightweight actuators and transmissions and 2) controllers that are robust to the undesirable motions of the human user.

 In collaboration with Arjo (Magog), we are developing an active system to reduce the necessary efforts to move patients during transfers.

 5. Line inspection robots